gocheaphosting/easy-paypal-lte/readme.txt

 === Easy PayPal ===
 Contributors: manojtd
 Donate link: http://affiliates.thulasidas.com/
-Tags: paypal, paypal ipn, e-commerce, shopping cart, payment gateway, digital goods, ipn Requires at least: 3.3
+Tags: paypal, paypal ipn, e-commerce, shopping cart, payment gateway, digital goods, ipn, paypal integration, wordpress paypal integration
+Requires at least: 3.3
 Tested up to: 3.4
-Stable tag: 3.55
+Stable tag: 3.56
 License: GPL2 or later

 Easy PayPal gets you started with your online business.
 Use PayPal IPN to sell digital goods without a shopping cart or complicated e-commerce setup.

 == Description ==

 *Easy PayPal* is the simplest possible way to sell your digital goods online.
 It helps you quickly set up an online store to sell any downloadable item, where your buyers can pay for it and get an automatic, expiring download link.
-The whole flow is fully automated and designed to run unattended using PayPal IPN.
+The whole flow is fully automated and designed to run unattended using PayPal IPN integration.
 There is no shopping cart or complicated e-commerce setup.

 Do you have an application, PHP package, photograph, PDF book (or any other downloadable item) to sell?
 Find the set up of a shopping cart system too overwhelming? *Easy PayPal* may be the right solution for you.